pantheon-systems/documentation/source/content/guides/wordpress-developer/07-wordpress-s3.md

 ## Integrate S3 with WordPress

-You must install a plugin such as [S3 Uploads](https://github.com/humanmade/S3-Uploads) or [WP Offload Media](https://wordpress.org/plugins/amazon-s3-and-cloudfront/).
+You must install a plugin such as [S3 Uploads](https://github.com/humanmade/S3-Uploads) or [WP Offload Media](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) to integrate S3 with WordPress.

 WP Offload Media requires a paid license but is configurable in the WordPress admin UI and offers a number of options and features, including multisite support.
 S3 Uploads is open-source but does not include an admin UI and requires [Terminus](/terminus) and [WP-CLI](/guides/wp-cli) for setup and migration.

-### Install and Deploy S3 Uploads
+### Install and Deploy S3 Uploads Plugin

 <Alert title="Note" type="info">